(Foto: Annette Hillebrand, WIK)

-The research project SmartMMI was presented in the Karlsruhe fair magazine on Baden TV.
-Special interest was shown in our passenger cabin equipped with smart tram windows.
-This passenger cabin will be exhibited at the international conference and trade fair IT-TRANS from 3 to 5 March 2020 (from minute 7:45).
+The SmartMMI research project was presented in the Messe Karlsruhe magazine on Baden TV.
+Our passenger cabin equipped with the smart light rail window received special interest.
+This passenger cabin will be exhibited at the international conference and trade fair IT-TRANS from March 3 to 5, 2020 (from minute 7:45).

 On Thursday, January 16, 2020, a user study on the usability of the icons used on the SmartWindow took place in the IUMS laboratory.
 The aim was to find out the understanding and usability of our current interaction and visualization concepts with regard to the use of the icons on the SmartWindow and on the smartphone.
 The evaluation method “Card-Sorting” from the user experience design was used for this study.